-'We can stop the speculation, we can stop the hurtful comments.': Friend of Nicola Bulley pleas to stop trolling
+'We can stop the speculation, we can stop the hurtful comments.': friend of Nicola Bulley pleas to stop trolling

 Nicola was last seen walking with her dog next to the River Wyre in St Michael’s on Wyre on Friday, 27 January.

-Ms Bulley's disappearance has drawn a lot of attention on social media with thousands of people commenting on the ongoing search, with some people speculating about what might have happened by discussing the family's finances and relationships.
+Ms Bulley's disappearance has drawn a lot of attention on social media with thousands of people commenting on the ongoing search.

 As photos, videos and comments of the different hypotheses circulate on social media platforms, a close friend of Nicola has come forward to plea with the public to ‘stop the speculation’ as she said it is ‘not helpful at all’.